bekk/bekk-christmas/post/security/the-secretive-and-shady-history-of-encryption-standards.md

 In the modern era the goal of private digital communication is, from a technological standpoint, a solved problem.
 It remains to see if future citizens will be able to enjoy digital privacy in their lives.
 It’s a question of balancing power between the government and the people – and problems of that nature are not solved as elegantly as cryptographic puzzles.

 _Want to go further down the rabbit hole?
-Then I highly recommend listening to this episode of Darknet Diaries podcast: [Episode 12 - Crypto Wars](https://darknetdiaries.com/episode/12/)._
+Then I highly recommend listening to this episode of the Darknet Diaries podcast: [Episode 12 - Crypto Wars](https://darknetdiaries.com/episode/12/)._